 The stables had played host to some of the greatest horses and most prolific trainers of the pre first world war era.
 Famously one of “the very few to make racing pay”, Druids was known for it’s state-of-the-art facilities and uncompromising secrecy.
 Some eighty years on, Giles, a well respected polo professional and coach on the low goal circuit, and Tae, his wife, with her expertise from ten years working for Price Waterhouse and a life time in polo, brought horses back to Druids Lodge – this time in a very different guise.
 The vision: to provide a polo venue for the highest quality of polo in the south west of England.

-Fast forward twenty five years and Druids has become a thriving polo club of some fifty members in the summer and winter, four grass polo fields, an all weather floodlit arena, clubhouse, guest accommodation and stabling for up to eighty horses.
+Fast forward twenty five years and Druids has become a thriving polo club with over a hundred playing members in the summer and winter, four grass polo fields, an all weather floodlit arena, clubhouse, and stabling for up to eighty horses.

-The club is entering a new era of its life now as Giles and Tae’s son Eden, an international polo player, together with polo manager, Abi Vigors, are heading up operations.
+The club is entering a new era of its life now as Giles and Tae’s son’s Robin together with polo manager, Abi Vigors, are heading up operations.